• Home

 We sponsor Catholic Masses in honor of Our Lady of Prompt Succor, as well as the Byzantine Divine Liturgy and pray the daily Eastern Canonical Hours.
 We also pray for those who request prayers, for the protection of human life in all its stages and for the holy souls.
 In addition the Servants also promote devotion to Her Eastern counterpart, 'Theotokos, Quick to Hear'.

 During the first visit to the Votive Shrine, the soon to be members of the New York Confraternity encountered Her miraculous statue.
 Given a tour by Ursuline nun Sister Angela Murphy, she mentioned she had been praying to Our Lady of Prompt Succor for a Chapter in New York.
 Within 12 months, the Confraternity was established there, with approbation from the Shrine Director; who later raised it to an Archconfraternity.
 Its first chaplain was Father John Alphonsus Madigan, OP.
-At present its chaplain Father Stephen Anthony Saffron, Knight of the Sacred Military Constantinian Order of St. George.
+At present its chaplain is Father Stephen Anthony Saffron, Knight of the Sacred Military Constantinian Order of St. George.

 Our Lady is always seeking new members to assist in this mission.